 Planetoid is another term for asteroids, which are also called minor planets.
 Planetoids are small celestial bodies that orbit the Sun.
 Planets are simply defined as asteroids, but the term asteroid is not well defined either.
 In 2006, The International Astronomical Union (IAU) defined it as a “small Solar System body” (SSSB), which does not really tell us anything either.
 Webster’s Dictionary defines an asteroid as, “any of the thousands of small planets ranging from 1,000 km (621 mi) to less than one km (0.62 mi) in diameter, with orbits usually between those of Mars and Jupiter; minor planet; planetoid.”

 Asteroids – planetoids – were first discovered in 1801, and many more have been discovered since then.
 Up until 1977, almost all the asteroids discovered were near Jupiter.
 However, then astronomers began to discover planetoids even farther out and started calling them centaurs and trans-Neptunian objects (TNOs).
-When a region of space near the fringe of the galaxy filled with celestial bodies was discovered, it was called the Kuiper Belt and the objects in it were called Kuiper Belt Objects (KBOs).
+When a region of space in the outer Solar System filled with celestial bodies was discovered, it was called the Kuiper Belt and the objects in it were called Kuiper Belt Objects (KBOs).
 The large number of synonyms for planetoids is one reason why keeping these terms straight is so difficult.

 Some of the largest planetoids are spherical and look like tiny versions of planets.
 The smaller ones are irregular in shape though.
 The objects range in size from around ten meters to hundreds of kilometers in diameter.
 Objects smaller than ten meters are called meteoroids.
 Unfortunately, astronomers do not know that much about the materials that make up planetoids.
 They are believed to be composed of various materials including ice, rock, and different metals.